juxor/afaq/markdown/secE3.md

 produce **more** pollution than the current system of state regulation.
 Terry
 L. Anderson and Donald R. Leal put it this way:

-> _ "If markets produce 'too little' clean water because dischargers do not have to pay for its use, then political solutions are equally likely to produce 'too much' clean water because those who enjoy the benefits do not pay the cost . . .
-Just as pollution externalities can generate too much dirty air, political externalities can generate too much water storage, clear- cutting, wilderness, or water quality . . .
-Free market environmentalism emphasises the importance of market process in determining optimal amounts of resource use."_ [**Free Market Environmentalism**, p.
-23]
+> _"If markets produce 'too little' clean water because dischargers do not
+> have to pay for its use, then political solutions are equally likely to
+> produce 'too much' clean water because those who enjoy the benefits do not
+> pay the cost . . .
+Just as pollution externalities can generate too much
+> dirty air, political externalities can generate too much water storage,
+> clear-cutting, wilderness, or water quality . . .
+Free market
+> environmentalism emphasises the importance of market process in determining
+> optimal amounts of resource use."_ [ **Free Market Environmentalism** , p.
+> 23]

 What kind of environmentalism considers the possibility of "too much" clean air and water?
 This means, ironically, that from the perspective of free-